-- Management Trainee (in this case, you are do rotating duties in all the departments of a star hotel and then start working as an Assistant Manager/ in other junior level roles)
+- Management Trainee: In this case, you do rotating duties in all the departments of a star hotel and then start working as an Assistant Manager/ in other junior level roles.

-Well, the initial job opportunities should not be bothering you as there’s a lot that you must learn while on-the-job after your education in Hotel Management.
-You don’t learn everything in a classroom.
-But not to worry.
-You can rise fast in a hotel, depending upon your attitude, skills, and work performance.
+Well, the initial job opportunities should not be bothering you as there’s a lot that you must learn while on the job.
+Besides, you don’t learn everything in a classroom.
+But, not to worry.
+However, you can rise fast in a hotel, depending upon your attitude, skills, and work performance.
 Some of the senior level jobs roles are:

-- Executive Chef (in this role you are the head of the kitchen and you are responsible for providing tasty, healthy, and hygienic food dishes and beverages to the hotel guests)
+- Executive Chef: In brief, in this role you are the head of the kitchen and you are responsible for providing tasty, healthy, and hygienic food dishes and beverages to the hotel guests.

-- Sous Chef (in this kitchen role you are the deputy head of a particular cuisine in a hotel or you are the head of a particular type of food preparation)
+- Sous Chef: In short, in this kitchen role you are the deputy head of a particular cuisine in a hotel or you are the head of a particular type of food preparation.

-- Head of Accommodation Operations/ Front Office Operations and Guest Services (in this role you are the head of the front office operations and the guest services management operations)
+- Head of Accommodation Operations/ Front Office Operations and Guest Services: In this role you are the head of the front office operations as well as the guest services management operations.

 - You can work in hotels, resorts, spas, guest houses, serviced apartments, and similar other facilities which offer boarding and lodging services

-- You can work in hospitality or catering services for various Airlines/ Hospitals/ MNCs/ Indian Armed Forces/ Railways/ Banks/ Running canteens for schools, colleges, hostels etc.
+- Also, in hospitality or catering services for various Airlines/ Hospitals/ MNCs/ Indian Armed Forces/ Railways/ Banks/ Running canteens for schools, colleges, hostels etc.

-- You can work on board of luxury cruise ships
+- Moreover, you can work on board of luxury cruise ships

-- You can work on board of merchant navy ships – such as cargo carriers, passenger carriers, oil tankers, etc.
+- Furthermore, you can work on board merchant navy ships – such as cargo carriers, passenger carriers, oil tankers, etc.

-- You can work on board of luxury personal cruise vessels – such as luxury yachts
+- And, you can work on board luxury personal cruise vessels – such as luxury yachts

-- You can set up your own hotel after having acquired 15-20 years of industry experience
+- Plus, you can set up your own hotel after having acquired 15-20 years of industry experience

 Top 20 Hotel Chains/ Brands as Recruiters